ericbulloch/kwmd/operating_systems/linux.md

 - The /root directory on the host would be /mnt/root/root from the container.

 Since I am root in the container and security.privileged=true was set, the host operating system maps any of my root container actions to the root user on the host machine.

+## Privilege Escalation

+I have noted the process I use for [Linux privilege escalation](../concepts/privilege_escalation.md#linux-privilege-escalation) in the [concepts](../concepts/README.md) directory.